joshcanhelp/wp-rest-api-auth0/README.md

 composer require joshcanhelp/wp-rest-api-auth0
 ```

-Require the autoloader at some point when `add_action` is available, like in `wp-content/mu-plugins`.
+Require the Composer autoloader at some point when `add_action` is available, like in `wp-content/mu-plugins`.

 ### Install manually

 To install this manually without Composer, just download the [latest release ZIP](https://github.com/joshcanhelp/wp-rest-api-auth0/releases) and upload through the admin interface.
 Please note that this plugin will not update automatically; updates will need to be made by deleting and re-adding (make sure your site is in maintenance mode) or directly via an FTP client (not recommended).

-## Testing with Docker
+### Testing with Docker

-You can get this running to test using Docker [using this Gist](https://gist.github.com/joshcanhelp/0e35b657ca03142e3d79595c28bb3ed7).
+You can get this running to test it out locally with Docker using [this Gist](https://gist.github.com/joshcanhelp/0e35b657ca03142e3d79595c28bb3ed7).

-### Troubleshooting
+## Troubleshooting

 Try setting `AUTH0_API_DEBUG` to `true` and watching your PHP error log for information on failures.